mhjhamza/deep-learning/tv_serials_sentimental_analysis/README.md

 **Analyze the tv-serials even before you start watching them!**

-This repository helps create a general persecption of emotions contained by a perticular tv-serial.
+This repository helps create a general perception of emotions contained by a particular tv-serial.

 You can simply run this script over any video and analyze the facial expressions of people in that video.